oscarc257/Zombie-Apocalypse/README.md

 # Zombie-Apocalypse
-The project involves a simple zombie game using Python.
+The project involves a simple zombie game using Python and implements conditionals; such as if, elif, and else.

 This is a Python program that simulates a text-based adventure game.
 It begins with a visual representation of a figure, followed by a welcome message and a mission statement.
 The player is prompted to make a choice by inputting "left" or "right".
 Their input is converted to lowercase to standardize the input process.